actualbudget/docs/docs/settings/index.md

 ### Experimental Features

-This section is where you can enable features that are still in developemnt and testing.
+This section is where you can enable features that are still in development and testing.
 See the [experimental feature documentation](../experimental) for more information.